famliy-screen-time/familyscreentime.ca/_posts/2020/02/24/the-importance-of-modelling.md

 ![](/assets/uploads/Lead by example.PNG "Leading by Example")

-The concept of "modelling" essentially means that .
+The concept of "modelling" essentially means that by just seeing a behaviour done by someone influential to you, it is possible that you will imitate that behaviour in your own life.
+This style of learning is one of the most important ways that children learn in early life, as they experience daily examples set, both good and bad, by the people they look up to the most - their parents.

 Recent research (within the last 10 years) looking at the effects of parent modelling on their children's screen-use, physical activity, and healthy eating habits has revealed the following: